-The query planner of POLARDB compatible with Oracle uses partition pruning to compute an effective plan to locate a row that matches the conditions specified in the WHERE clause of a SELECT statement.
+The query planner of PolarDB-O uses partition pruning to compute an effective plan to locate a row that matches the conditions specified in the WHERE clause of a SELECT statement.

 - Constraint exclusion